Lundin Links: Video shows demolition crews start work to tear down fire-ravaged historic hotel

 The public meeting, attended by over 160 people, saw residents push Fife Council, the police and the liquidator for firm answers, and a clear timescale of action.

-“Protective steel road plates will be used to prevent damage to the A915’s road surface.

-"Fife Council has acted swiftly to waive weekend restrictions on construction works to re-assess the road closure, and get the carriageway open again from Wednesday, September 7.

-Ms Middlebrook added: “Following the demolition, all debris will be cleared from the site for onward processing and/or recycling.
+With the building down, all debris will be cleared from the site for onward processing and/or recycling.

-“All of the demolition work will take place in one continuous site visit, which is estimated to have a total duration of approximately five weeks.”

-Site security, including manned guards and CCTV cameras will remain on site for the duration
+Claire Middlebrook, Liquidator of Kapital Residential Ltd said the demolition work will take place in one continuous site visit, which is estimated to take five weeks.
+Site security, including manned guards and CCTV cameras will remain for the duration of the work

 Two 15-year old youths have been charged in connection with the fire.